 My name is Manoj Nair.
-I am based in Mumbai, India.
+I am based out of Trivandrum, India.
 I have been working in the IT industry for the last two decades.
-Before that I was working with the Government of India and was lucky enough to be posted in some of the remote corners of India.
+Prior to that, I was working with the Government of India.
+Over the years I have travelled and lived in some of the remote corners of India.

 I love working with computers and dabble in a little bit of programming.
 On the wrong side of fifty, I sincerely believe that learning never stops.
 Recently I started brushing up my programming skills and found that I enjoyed the experience more than ever.